 JUMP TO A SECTION:

-Naturopathic medicine is a distinct health care system that blends traditional, natural means of treatment with current research and modern diagnostic and assessment tools.
-Naturopathic medicine supports and stimulates the body to heal itself through optimal diet, behavioral changes, herbal and nutritional substances, homeopathy, hydrotherapy, and acupuncture.
-Naturopathic doctors focus on disease prevention, help the patients regain their health and provide them with tools for lifelong wellness.
+Naturopathic medicine is a healthcare system with a holistic approach to patient care, taking into consideration the biological, psychological and social factors in development of disease.
+Naturopathic doctors utilize traditional knowledge and evidence-based medicine to guide their assessment and treatment plans.
+Naturopathic medicine supports and stimulates the body to heal itself through natural means of treatments such as clinical nutrition, behavioural changes, herbal and nutritional substances, homeopathy, physical therapies and acupuncture.
+Primarily, naturopathic doctors focus on health promotion and disease prevention, helping patients to take charge of their health and providing them with tools for lifelong wellness.

 Naturopathic Doctors need to complete an undergraduate university degree before entering the four-year, full-time accredited naturopathic program.
 The two Canadian naturopathic schools are: the Canadian College of Naturopathic Medicine in Toronto and Boucher Institute of Naturopathic Medicine in New Westminster BC.